 👉 Foster Connections

-The social interactions that children were having with each other has been dramatically reduced in the pandemic.
-So there has been a loss in many connections for students, as they go back to school from over a year of remote learning.
+The social interactions that children were having with each other have been dramatically reduced in the pandemic.
+So there has been a loss in many connections for students, as they go back to school after over a year of remote learning.

 According to Murray, a shared activity like play instantly gives students that connectedness.
 It makes them feel safe and gives them a sense of belonging, within that shared purpose of playing with others.
 Like in the play of hide and seek when children are “found” they feel happy that they were important enough “to be found”. 🙂